 Multi-agent systems (MAS) are a core area of research of contemporary artificial intelligence.
 A multi-agent system consists of multiple decision-making agents which interact in a shared environment to achieve common or conflicting goals.
 MAS research spans a range of technical problems, such as how to design MAS to incentivise certain behaviours in agents, how to design algorithms enabling one or more agents to achieve specified goals in a MAS, how information is communicated and propagated among agents, and how norms, conventions and roles may emerge in MAS.
 A vast array of applications can be addressed using MAS methodologies, including autonomous driving, multi-robot factories, automated trading, commercial games, automated tutoring, etc.

-The MAS interest group at the Turing Institute provides a central meeting point for UK-based researchers in universities, industry, and defence who are interested in MAS research.
+The MAS interest group at The Alan Turing Institute provides a central meeting point for UK-based researchers in universities, industry, and defence who are interested in MAS research.
 We maintain a UK-wide MAS mailing list through which list members can communicate relevant opportunities and events.
 We organise regular events (spotlight presentations, UK-MAS symposia) and maintain a virtual MAS labs map shown below.

 Explaining the science